CSCfi/csc-user-guide/docs/apps/r-env-singularity.md

 Prior to running a NVBLAS job, consider the [Puhti GPU node usage policy](../computing/overview.md#gpu-nodes) and this checklist:

 - Are BLAS3 routines the main bottleneck in your workflow?
-- Are speed-ups possible through other means (e.g. rewriting or restructuring your code)?
+- Are speed-ups possible through other means (e.g. rewriting your code)?
-- Is it possible to run certain parts of your script on a CPU partition rather than the GPU partition?
+- Can certain parts of your script be run on a CPU partition rather than the GPU partition?

 NVBLAS can be used by following these steps: